NannyML/nannyml/docs/quick.rst

 Loading data
 ------------

-We will use real-world dataset that contains inputs and predictions of a binary classification model that predicts whether an individual is employed.
+We will use a real-world dataset that contains inputs and predictions of a binary classification model that predicts whether an individual is based on survey data.
 Details about the dataset can be found :ref:`here <dataset-real-world-ma-employment>`.

-The data are split into two periods: :ref:`reference <data-drift-periods-reference>` and :ref:`analysis<data-drift-periods-analysis>`.
-The reference data is used by NannyML to establish a baseline for model performance and variable distributions.
-Your model's test dataset can serve as the reference data.
-The analysis data is the data you want to analyze i.e. check whether the model maintains its performance or if feature distributions have shifted etc. This would usually be your latest production data.
+The data is split into two periods: :ref:`reference <data-drift-periods-reference>` and :ref:`analysis<data-drift-periods-analysis>`.
+The reference data is used by NannyML to establish a baseline for model performance and drift detection.
+The model's test set can serve as the reference data.
+The analysis data is the data you want to analyze i.e. check whether the model maintains its performance or if the feature distributions have shifted etc. This would usually be the latest production data.

-Let's load libraries and the data:
+Let's load the libraries and the data:

 .. nbimport::
     :path: ./example_notebooks/Quickstart.ipynb